 What to do: As a differently-abled person, you need to embrace your individuality.
 Make efforts to be self-reliant as much as possible.
 Find friends who can relate to you and with whom you can share jokes.
 If you are suffering from a life-threatening disease, do not lose hope yet.
 Enjoy every precious moment of your life and hope for the best.

 25. You are unable to adapt to the changing environment

 The job you held for two years suddenly becomes redundant due to some technological advancement.
 The degree you secured five years ago loses importance because the related jobs are scarce.
 Our world is constantly changing, and you need to change with it, or you will be left behind.
-This constant change intimidates you, and you feel that you may not be able to cope with it.
+This constant change intimidates you, making you feel that you may not be able to cope with it, leaving you fatigued.

 What to do: You need to change your mindset and not fear change.
 Your skills and specialty need some honing every few years.
 A little effort can take you a long way to help you survive and thrive.

 26. You seldom have the time to indulge in hobbies

 Meeting the needs of a modern lifestyle is no easy task.
 Managing work and home can leave hardly any time for yourself.
 And if you have a side gig, you can say goodbye to personal time to make some extra bucks.
 Your work and personal commitments may spare you no time to indulge in activities you enjoy, which can be arduous, leaving you unhappy in life.

 What to do: Take as much work as you can complete easily.
 Do not stretch too much as it will eventually impact your health and you will be spending more on correcting the damage.
 On holidays, keep free of any kind of commitments and spend time doing only what you do not get to do otherwise.